Chrisdbhr/CDK/README.md

 ### Who do I talk to? ###

-* I am an Unity games and application developer.
+* I'm an Unity games and application developer.
 You can find more info about me and my projects [here](https://chrisjogos.com).

 ### Special thanks to ###